 What’s the typical distance most hunters get shots at?
 What shooting positions (prone, kneeling, off sticks, etc.) should I focus most on practicing?

 Not only should you practice shooting at the distance your outfitter recommends, but you should also do so wearing similar clothing to what you’ll be wearing on the hunt as well as in the appropriate position.
 For instance, outfitters in Africa quite often expect visiting hunters to take their shots standing using a set of shooting sticks.
-Doing so isn’t hard, but it’s a little different from shooting from a bench or from a prone position.
+On the other hand, most New Zealand hunting outfitters expect their clients to shoot from the prone position.

-So, make sure you practice using sticks before your hunt!
+So, make sure you practice appropriately before your hunt!

 Is there electricity and/or cell phone service in camp?
 How physically demanding is the hunt?
 What is the terrain like?
 Can you accommodate these specific needs associated with X medical condition?
 What is a reasonable expectation for trophy size for X species where we’ll be hunting?